You wouldn’t spend a lot of money on a car or your home and then not get insurance to protect it.

 Server crashes, hacks or faulty add-ons can happen without warning, and they can erase your entire site.
 That’s a scary feeling, but if you’ve backed up your site, then there’s an easy fix.

 Read on to learn everything you need to know about how to backup WordPress, and why doing so is important for protecting your site.
 As a side-note, most web hosting companies off automatic backups of your files, some even do it daily.
 So our first suggestion is to make sure you’re using a good web hosting provider.
 Check the features that came with your hosting plan, and if needed, start looking for a new website host.
 Finding a great web host isn’t as difficult as you might think.
-For example, if you’re living in the UK, you can search for UK web hosting reviews, or something similar.
 You’ll find enough bloggers that have already done the hard work for you, so all you need to do, is choose!

 What is a Backup and Why Do You Need One?

 Before getting into how to backup WordPress, it can be helpful to know what a backup actually is and why a backup for your site is so important.

 A backup is essentially a saved copy of your website.
 In the event that you lose your site, you can reinstall your backup and get your page running again, just like it was before.

 A full WordPress backup includes a backup of your theme and plugin files — basically anything that adds functionality to your site — as well as a backup of your the database that stores your blog posts, comments, etc.

 Backups of your WordPress site are so important because they safeguard all of the hard work you’ve done to design your site and make it operate the way it does.
 They also protect a record of all the content you’ve created and all the times visitors have interacted with your site.

 There are ways to backup your WordPress site manually or through your hosting service.
 The easiest method, though, is to backup your WordPress site automatically with a WordPress plugin.